 An excerpt from From pinhole to print – Inspiration, instructions and insights in less than an hour.
-How a camera without a lens can be used to take pictures.
+How a camera without a lens can be used to take pictures and explanations of how a pinhole camera works.

 One thing that inspires many pinhole photographers is the craft of building their own cameras.
 Finding new materials or a perfect box can be like uncovering a hidden treasure.